-- JCU is ranked in the top 4% of world universities by the Academic Ranking of World Universities.
+- JCU is ranked in the top 2% of world universities by the Academic Ranking of World Universities, 2016

-- JCU’s tropical campuses are located near the Great Barrier Reef and the rainforests of the Wet Tropics.
+- JCU's tropical campuses are near the Great Barrier Reef and the rainforests of Tropical Australia

-- JCU is ranked first in the world for citations in the field of coral reef ecology by Essential Science Indicators.
+- JCU is ranked first in the world for Marine and Freshwater Ecology and second in the world for Biodiversity Conservation (2017 CWUR).

 Popular study areas